Azure/azure-quickstart-templates/quickstarts/microsoft.devcenter/environment-deployment-1/README.md

 `Tags: Devcenter, Environment, Deployment Environment, Azure Deployment Environment, ADE, ARM Template, Microsoft.DevCenter/devcenters`

-This template provides a way to deploy an Environment including Dev Center, Catalog, Environment Definitions, Environment Type, and Project.
+This template provides a way to deploy the first part of the environment's infrastructure including Dev Center, Catalog, Environment Definitions, Dev Center Environment Type, and Project.

 If you're new to **Deployment Environment**, see: